Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Code Assessments

-Figure \ref{fig:KH} shows the mass density profiles taken during nonlinear evolution with the MP5 (figure \ref{fig:KH}(a) and \ref{fig:KH}(d)) and the MUSCL (figure \ref{fig:KH}(e)) schemes.
+Figure \ref{fig:KH} shows the mass density profiles taken during nonlinear evolution with the MP5 (figures \ref{fig:KH}(a) and \ref{fig:KH}(d)) and the MUSCL (figure \ref{fig:KH}(e)) schemes.
 Saturated K--H billows naturally formed sharp contact discontinuities, which eventually broke into turbulence via the secondary K--H and Rayleigh--Taylor instabilities \citep{Matsumoto2004}.
-The unstable mode grew exponentially as expected from the linear analysis (figure \ref{fig:KH}(b)) in both results from the MP5 (solid) and MUSCL (dash--dot) schemes, whereas different behaviors in the nonlinear stage can be found in $t>70$.
+The fastest growing mode (FGM) grew exponentially at a rate of $\gamma_{FGM} = 0.09\lambda/V_0$ as expected from the linear analysis (figure \ref{fig:KH}(b)) in both results from the MP5 (solid) and MUSCL (dash--dot) schemes, whereas different behaviors in the nonlinear stage can be found in $t>70$.
 A sharp mass density profile at $x=8.4$ in the $y$-direction at $t=55$ (figure \ref{fig:KH}(c)) verified that the MP5 scheme was capable of capturing the contact discontinuity and development of small-scale eddies at the same time precisely.
 Further development of the K--H turbulence contrasted the overall mixing efficiency between different schemes.
-The MP5 scheme allowed the kinetic energy to be cascaded to small-scale vortices (figure \ref{fig:KH}(d) and \ref{fig:KH}(f)), whereas the MC limiter adopted in the MUSCL scheme dissipated the cascaded energy at scales much larger than the cell size (figure \ref{fig:KH}(e) and \ref{fig:KH}(f)).
+The MP5 scheme allowed the kinetic energy to be cascaded to small-scale vortices (figures \ref{fig:KH}(d) and \ref{fig:KH}(f)), whereas the MC limiter adopted in the MUSCL scheme dissipated the cascaded energy at scales much larger than the cell size (figures \ref{fig:KH}(e) and \ref{fig:KH}(f)).